Lizhe1228/MambaDFuse/README.md

 pip install mamba_ssm==1.0.1  # mamba_ssm-1.0.1+cu118torch1.13cxx11abiFALSE-cp38-cp38-linux_x86_64.whl
 ```

 The .whl files of causal_conv1d and mamba_ssm could be found [here(Baidu)](https://pan.baidu.com/s/1SURk7jV1zfe-3QpZpbtljQ?pwd=mpc8).
-After installing the Mamba library, replace the mamba_simple.py file in the installation directory with the `./mamba_simple.py` in this repositorie.
+After installing the Mamba library, replace the mamba_simple.py file in the installation directory with the `./mamba_simple.py` in this repository.
 The implementation of the Multi-modal Mamba Block (M3 Block) is located in this file.

 ### 3.Checkpoint  Download